Literacy Studies

 B.A.
 Literacy Studies

-This new specialization combines courses from the Reading and Writing Arts programs with English, Mathematics, Science, Geography and Social Studies courses.
+This specialization combines courses from the Reading and Writing Arts programs with English, Mathematics, Science, Geography and Social Studies courses.
 Teacher candidates will acquire a strong knowledge base in English, Writing Arts and Reading.
 Courses in English and Writing Arts provide candidates with critical understandings about reading and interpreting texts as well as composing well-crafted writing in multiple genres.
-Teacher candidates gain knowledge about the reading process and understanding of how this complex process is taught to children.
-The emphasis on literacy will cultivate excellent literacy teachers able to (1) understand how literacy develops in children, (2) assess progress and relate instruction to previous experience (3) use variety of methods to teach literacy, (4) provide a range of materials and texts for children to read and (5) tailor instruction to individual students.
+Courses in Reading prepare teacher candidates to:

 Program Coordinator Program Advisor